dotnet/csharplang/proposals/roles.md

 A *property_declaration* in an *extension_declaration* shall explicitly include a `static` modifier.
 Otherwise, existing [rules for properties](https://github.com/dotnet/csharpstandard/blob/draft-v7/standard/classes.md#147-properties) apply.
+In particular, a static method does not operate on a specific instance, and it is a compile-time error to refer to `this` in a static method.

 #### Nested types

 TODO `UnderlyingType.NestedType` would find the `NestedType` from an extension.

+#### Events

+TODO

 ### Lookup rules

+Will need to spec or disallow `base.` syntax.
+Casting seems an adequate solution to access hidden members: `((R)r2).M()`.
+We may not need a syntax like `base(R).` which was brainstormed for some other features.

+We want to ensure that both of these are possible:
+From an extension, need to access a hidden thing.
+From an underlying type, still need to access the extension member when extension loses.

 #### Simple names